List of Atomwaffen Division members in the United States who faced criminal charges: "Operation Erste Säule" ("Operation First Pillar")

-Charged members

 Devon Arthurs

 An 18-year-old member, Devon Arthurs, of Tampa Palms, Florida, converted to Islam and described himself as a "Salafist National Socialist."
-In May 2017, Arthurs was accused of killing two of his roommates and fellow Atomwaffen Division members with an assault rifle in retaliation after they ridiculed his conversion.
+In May 2017, Arthurs was accused of killing two of his roommates and fellow Atomwaffen Division members with a WASR-10 assault rifle in retaliation after they ridiculed his conversion.
 Arthurs was arrested following a hostage situation, during which he allegedly told police that he shot 22-year-old Jeremy Himmelman and 18-year-old Andrew Oneschuk earlier that day.

 In 2018, following competency evaluations by two court-appointed experts (a neuropsychologist and a psychologist), Arthurs was ruled incompetent to stand trial.
 He spent more than a year at the Florida State Hospital where he received treatment to make him competent to stand trial.
-Arthurs is currently facing two counts of first-degree murder in addition to kidnapping and firearms charges.
+Arthurs was charged with two counts of first degree murder, in addition to kidnapping and firearms charges.
 In December 2019, several experts testified that Arthurs has schizophrenia and bipolar disorder among other conditions, experiences hallucinations and believes he can communicate with the dead.
 It was opined that Arthurs is incapable of being restored to competency and should be returned to the Florida State Hospital.
 In May 2020, after additional exams ordered by the judge, he was yet again deemed incompetent to stand trial and returned to treatment.
+In May 2023, Arthurs pleaded guilty to two counts of second degree murder and three counts of kidnappings, and was sentenced to 45 years in prison.